gksaurabh/Weather_App/README.md

 # Weather_App
 This project was made to gain a better understanding of using React in a real world scenario.
 This app is built purely using React.js and Javascript.
 All the data is obtained by making calls to the OpenWeather API.

+# Deployments
+This project is currently deployed using render.com.
+Please follow the link to view this project: https://weathermate.onrender.com

 ## Run Instrucitons

 In the project directory, you can run: